Table of Contents

 Finally, you should consider selecting both a primary and a contingent beneficiary.
 After your death, your primary beneficiary will receive the death benefit if they are alive and can be located.
 However, suppose your primary beneficiary is either dead or unable to be contacted.
 In that case, your contingent beneficiary will receive the death benefit from your life insurance policy.

 Your insurer will let you know if your signed policy documents can be electronically delivered or if hard copies must be returned through the mail.
 Be sure to keep both a hard copy and a digital copy of your policy documents in an accessible but secure location for easy reference.
+If you end up losing your life insurance policy contract, reach out to the life insurance company for a copy or use online resources to help locate any missing policies.

 7. Tell Your Beneficiaries About Your Life Insurance Policy